cdown/chrisdown.name/_posts/2018-01-02-in-defence-of-swap.md

   invoked at moments of severe starvation, and relying on this method for such behaviour would be better replaced with more opportunistic killing of processes as memory contention is reached in the first place.
-- **Without swap:** We're more resilient to temporary spikes, but in cases of severe memory starvation, the period from memory thrashing beginning to the OOM killer may be prolonged.
-We have more visibility into the instigators of memory pressure and can act on them more reasonably, and can perform a controlled intervention.

 ### Ok, so I want system swap, but how can I tune it for individual applications?